 Westwood learned early on that what you believe is holding you back probably doesn't exist.
 He implemented mediation to combat self-sabotaging beliefs about himself and his trajectory.
 "I would say with maturity, sometimes we say things just because we want people to hear us," he said.
 "We want to be heard, and we want to lead, not because it is beneficial to those people," noting the importance of taking in the advice of others to a certain extent, but discerning which advice is ultimately best for you and your business, and which can be left aside.

 Knowing how and when to allocate your attention is a crucial lesson Westwood has been able to refine with time.
 He recommends falling back on tactics such as the V2MOM methodology to help entrepreneurs understand how to organize their priorities and manage their time efficiently.
-But Westwood has been able to take it a step further by applying what he learned from the journey and using it to fuel his current career and the next generations of entrepreneurs.
+However, Westwood has been able to take it a step further by applying what he learned from the journey and using it to fuel his current career and the next generations of entrepreneurs.
 Westwood states, "I think that there's great skill in extracting from others, from their journey, lessons learned, applying them to yourself; that's a real skill."

 Westwood's experience in the entrepreneurial world has taught him the importance of going deep on the lessons we take away from the journey rather than disregarding them for convenience.
 He is also a staunch advocate of innovation in the capital-raising process.
 He recommends entrepreneurs take a more pragmatic approach by pushing aside their frustration with venture capitalists and instead question them to learn more about their funds, their check sizes, and what a board seat or observer seat entails.
 Westwood got his start in this arena while leading the UVEF, an organization encouraging entrepreneurs in the Utah area.